 ABOUT DARK MATTER:

 The poetry, show listings, and occasional poetic musings of Tony Brown, former slammer and current performance poet from Worcester MA.
-Includes six years of posts from LiveJournal and new stuff starting in May of 2009.
+Includes transferred posts from LiveJournal; new stuff starting in May of 2009.

 ABOUT TONY BROWN:

-A veteran of both page and stage in the poetry world, I’ve been publishing and reading in journals and on stages around the US for over thirty years.
-My work has appeared in anthologies including A Generation Defining Itself, from MPW Press; Look, Up In the Sky! and Appleseeds, both from Sacred Fools Press; From Page To Stage, The Wordsmith Press; Knocking At The Door, Birch Bench Press (all US); 100 Poets Against the War, from Salt Publishing (UK); Best Indie Literature In New England anthology’s first volume; “Drunk In A Midnight Choir Vol. 1, The New Hallelujah; “Again I Wait For This To Fall Apart,” from FreezeRay Press; and two volumes of the “Poets Speak…While We Still Can” series of political poetry anthologies, “Trumped” and “Survival.”
+A veteran of both page and stage in the poetry world, I’ve been publishing and reading in journals and on stages around the US for over forty years.
+My work has appeared in anthologies including A Generation Defining Itself, from MPW Press; Look, Up In the Sky! and Appleseeds, both from Sacred Fools Press; From Page To Stage, The Wordsmith Press; Knocking At The Door, Birch Bench Press (all US); 100 Poets Against the War, from Salt Publishing (UK); Best Indie Literature In New England anthology’s first volume; “Drunk In A Midnight Choir Vol. 1, The New Hallelujah; “Again I Wait For This To Fall Apart,” from FreezeRay Press; two volumes of the “Poets Speak…While We Still Can” series of political poetry anthologies, “Trumped” and “Survival;” and “Sh!T Men Say To Me,” an anthology of poems about toxic masculinity from Moon Tide Press.

 My work has also appeared in many journals (among them: Riverwalk Journal, The Ballard Street Poetry Journal, nthposition, The Worcester Review, The Furnace Review, New Verse News, The November Third Club, Spindle, Breath And Shadow, Home Planet News, and World Literature Today).